English Electric Balloon: Heritage cars

 With the tramway's conversion to a modern light rail network in 2012 and using the Flexity 2 trams to provide the core service, a number of the Balloon trams were retained for use as heritage cars within the heritage fleet.
 Initially only 706 and 717 were due to be retained due to plans to dispose of Rigby Road Depot and to build an expansion of Starr Gate Depot for the heritage cars, which meant that there was only enough room for one example of each retained class of tram, 706 being open-topped and 717 being enclosed.
 However, Rigby Road Depot was retained whilst the expansion of Starr Gate Depot was not built, allowing the heritage collection to expand.
 706 and 717 have the 1930s green and cream livery.

 701 and 723 were kept as reserve cars for works purposes and for consideration for modification to join the modernised Balloon cars to supplement the Flexity 2 trams.
 They were transferred to the heritage fleet.
 701 carries the red and white Routemaster bus livery as first applied during its major overhaul in 1991.
 723 carries the 1990s green, cream and black livery.
 715 was one of the trams sold in 2011 to a local group named the Lancastrian Transport Trust, but its aim to build and open a museum alongside the tramway failed to materialise.
 715 was therefore given to Blackpool Heritage Trust for inclusion within the heritage fleet and returned to service in May 2015 repainted in 1990s green and cream livery and was partly repainted in 1970s green and cream livery with period adverts for Blackpool Zoo and CIS Insurance in May 2019.
-704 was another one of the trams sold in 2011 to the Lancastrian Transport Trust, but with a number of Balloon cars already retained in the heritage fleet and modernised fleet, Blackpool Heritage Trust rejected adding it into their collection.
+704 was another tram sold in 2011 to the Lancastrian Transport Trust, but with a number of Balloon cars already retained in the heritage fleet and modernised fleet Blackpool Heritage Trust rejected adding it into their collection.
 However, it was preserved privately and put on loan to Blackpool Heritage Trust for an indefinite period and is currently undergoing a major overhaul to 1950s condition numbered as 241.
 703 was also preserved by the Lancastrian Transport Trust, but was later sold to the Beamish Open Air Museum and was repainted in a red and cream livery as Sunderland 101.
 It remained in operational condition there from 2011 until it was withdrawn in 2015.
 Due to a change in the collection policy at the Beamish museum, it was offered to the Blackpool Heritage Trust in 2016 and after being accepted into the fleet, returned to Blackpool in 2017.